CLICK A NAME BELOW TO VIEW THE ARTIST BIO

 (CIMF Artist-Faculty)

-An award-winning flutist, content creator, and educator, Katherine (Katie) Lee Althen enjoys a rich career with a multifaceted impact on the arts.
+An award-winning flutist, content creator, and educator, Katie Althen-Velázquez enjoys a rich career with a multifaceted impact on the arts.
 Widely recognized as a unique musician, the Boston Musical Intelligencer has praised her performances for their “great sinuous magic,” while flute legend Paula Robison describes Katie as “a true, intelligent artist with a wonderful sense of humor and awareness of life’s surprises.”

-A Juilliard graduate, she has performed alongside Sir James Galway during his live 75th birthday celebration and shared the stage with Renée Fleming.
-She appeared on the exclusive 2018 of Rocktopia on Broadway, a fusion of classical and classic rock music, and was the principal flutist of Yeethoven II’s Lincoln Center premiere, the Beethoven-Kanye West fusion concert that drew attention from TIME Magazine, The Atlantic, and more.
-She has also performed across the United States and US East Coast, appearing with the Reading Symphony Orchestra, Fort Wayne Philharmonic, The Orchestra Now, Berks Sinfonietta, Artosphere Festival Orchestra, among others, as well as with the chamber music ensemble Frisson, with whom she toured across five US states and Bermuda.
+A Juilliard graduate, she has performed alongside Sir James Galway during his live 75th birthday celebration, shared the stage with Renée Fleming, and performed during the 2023 Met Gala with pop icon Lizzo.
+She appeared on the exclusive 2018 run of Rocktopia on Broadway, a fusion of classical and classic rock music.
+She has also performed across the United States in various orchestras, appearing with the Reading Symphony Orchestra, Fort Wayne Philharmonic, York Symphony Orchestra, Artosphere Festival Orchestra, among others, as well as with the chamber music ensemble Frisson.
+A dedicated collaborator, she frequently joins forces with the accomplished Mexican pianist, Santiago Lomelín.
+She has presented recitals and masterclasses across the US East Coast, as well as in Mexico and Argentina.

-Eager to diversify her impact, Katie is known to a wide audience for her contributions to the flute community on Instagram and Youtube, where she has amassed over 52,000 followers and subscribers.
-On Instagram, she uses her platform to serve as a mentor to younger musicians and she currently serves as a Brand Ambassador for the Flute Center of New York.
-Having grown her account since the summer of 2014, she is recognized as one of the first flute Instagram content creators as well as the originator of the #flutelyfe hashtag, and can be found @katieflute.
-On YouTube, she produces content demonstrating flutes from the Flute Center of New York, as well as full-length performances, vlogs, and more.
+Eager to diversify her impact, Katie is known to a wide audience for her contributions to the flute community on Instagram, YouTube, and TikTok, where she has amassed over 230k followers and subscribers, as well as over 30 million views.
+Having grown her Instagram account since the summer of 2014, she is recognized as one of the first classical music content creators and was named one of Influencer Intelligence’s 10 Classical Musicians You Should Follow.
+On YouTube, she produces content demonstrating flutes from the Flute Center of New York, as well as full-length performances, vlogs, and practice tips.

-Now based in New York City, Katie is from outside of Reading, Pennsylvania, and holds a Master of Music degree from The Juilliard School and a Bachelor of Music degree from the New England Conservatory, with additional studies at the Peabody Conservatory.
-Her principal teachers include Robert Langevin, Paula Robison, and Marina Piccinini, and she is grateful for the additional tutelage of Ann Cusano, Dr. David McConnell, Robin Kani, Robin Lilarose, and Kathryn Wadsworth.
-She is the winner of the Yamaha Prize at the 2011 Julius Baker Masterclasses, and won third prize at the 2016 New York Flute Club Competition.
-Katie plays on a 9-karat rose gold Muramatsu flute and a copper Trevor James alto flute. officialkatieflute.com
+Katie is from outside of Reading, Pennsylvania, and holds a Master of Music degree from The Juilliard School and a Bachelor of Music degree from the New England Conservatory, with additional studies at the Peabody Conservatory.
+Her principal teachers include Robert Langevin, Paula Robison, and Marina Piccinini.
+She is the winner of the Yamaha Prize at the 2011 Julius Baker Masterclasses, won third prize at the 2016 New York Flute Club Competition, and was a 2018 Astral Artists Finalist.
+She plays on a 9-karat rose gold Muramatsu flute and a copper-alloy Trevor James alto flute.
+When she’s not making music, Katie enjoys taking ballet class and studying Spanish.
+Katie lives in NYC with her husband, Argentine violinist Jeremías Sergiani-Velázquez, and their Havanese dog, Miguel.
+Katie’s webisite: officialkatieflute.com

 (CIMF Artist-Faculty)